Transition from Traditional to Irrigated Agriculture

 To advocate conflict reduction & peace, practicing of democratic norms, provision of human rights through seminars, workshops and the media

 Membership of the Institute is regulated by its bye-laws.
 The Institute is managed by a board of governors, which acts on behalf of and represents the institute in all matters of policy.
 It is mandated to make and adopt bye-laws.
 Officers of the Institute include the Chairman, Vice-Chairman, Directors and Secretary.
-The Chairperson is the designated Chief Executive Officer of the Institute.

 The Institute, being a nonprofit organization, draws its resources from fees, subscriptions, donations from members, and contributions from other sources, which are compatible with institutional objectives.
 The Institute has a Project Investment Fund for development of project proposals.